MSBuild Project Files

 Cleans all Krypton component projects for the Release configuration.

-msbuild build.proj /t:Clean
+msbuild /m build.proj /t:Clean

 Restore